 More specifically, it’s the auto executives of carmakers’ Australian divisions.
-In case you didn’t know, Australia is one of the largest markets for pick-up trucks which are known as ‘ute’ in the country.
+In case you didn’t know, Australia is one of the largest markets for pickup trucks which are known as ‘ute’ in the country.

 The Mercedes-Benz X-Class which made its global debut over a year ago, has received enough criticism from both media and auto executives alike.
 It is now on sale in Australia with a starting price tag of $53,990 for X 250 d (featured photo).
 The V6 model costs over $79,000 on-road, which according to Australian media, makes it the priciest ute in the country.

-Alluding to its price tag, VW Australia’s Michael Bartsch apparently said that the people who are looking for an ute don’t want to be seen as “suckers”.
+Alluding to its price tag, VW Australia’s Michael Bartsch apparently said that the people who are looking for a ute don’t want to be seen as “suckers”.

 “I would like to think that if there is a joint-venture done we would do a better job of differentiating the products between the two companies.”
-Bartsch, who’s father and grandfather worked for Daimler-Benz, also said – “Brands with very definitive positions in the market and cultures need to be very careful about how they maintain that integrity.
+Bartsch, who’s father and grandfather worked for Daimler-Benz, also said – “Brands with very definitive positions in the market and cultures need to be very careful about how they maintain that integrity.”